-To confirm the usefulness of our method, we conducted evaluation experiments.
-Setups.
-Table 1 shows the ReLU-FNNs for classification used in our experiments; each FNN uses different training data and architectures.
-We inserted semantic perturbation layers (cf. Section 4.1) in front of each ReLU-FNN for classification during each experiment; the layers had total 1,568 neurons.

-All experiments were performed on virtual computational resource "rt\C.small" (with CPU 4 Threads and Memory 30 GiB) of physical compute node "V" (with 2 CPU; Intel Xeon Gold 6148 Processor 2.4 GHz 20 Cores (40 Threads), and 12 Memory; 32 GiB DDR4 2666 MHz RDIMM (ECC)) in AI Bridging Cloud
+Our GBS method is implemented as an open-source Python tool.
+It is available at https://zenodo.org/record/6544905.
+We evaluated GBS on ReLU-FNNs trained on the MNIST [6] and Fashion-MNIST [41] datasets.
+Table 1 shows the different sizes and architectures used in our evaluation.
+During each experiment, we inserted semantic perturbation layers (cf. Section 4.1) with a total of 1,568 neurons in front of each ReLU-FNN.
+All experiments were performed on virtual computational resource "rt_C.small" (with CPU 4 Threads and Memory 30 GiB) of physical compute node "V" (with 2 CPU; Intel Xeon Gold 6148 Processor 2.4 GHz 20 Cores (40 Threads), and 12 Memory; 32 GiB DDR4 2666 MHz RDIMM (ECC)) in the AI Bridging Cloud Infrastructure (ABCI) [1].